 Hiring a lawyer isn’t your only option.
 “It’s important for people to understand that they have recourse that doesn’t necessarily involve a lawyer.
 There are procedures—whether you’re talking about the Canada Labour Code or the Employment Standards Act—for making a complaint.”
 This could be as simple as filling out a form online.
 “The Ministry will do much of the legwork.
 They will investigate.
 It’s not a perfect tool, but it’s underused.”

-National overview over overtime regulations
+National overview of overtime regulations